discord-samba/localization/_guides/writing_localization_files.md

 ```
 {% endraw %}

-Argument type-declarations can be split accross multiple type-declarations if desired.
-This helps keep
+Argument type-declarations can be split accross multiple type-declaration comments if desired.
+This
-line-length from getting out of hand if you have a particularly large set of arguments being passed to
+helps keep line-length from getting out of hand if you have a particularly large set of arguments
-a resource
+being passed to a resource.

 {% raw %}
 ```